Protect Seagrass

 Like most awareness days, it’s a chance to raise awareness of why seagrasses really matter to the planet.
-It’s so important to the planet that the United Nations have formally recognised World Seagrass Day.
+It’s so important to the planet that the United Nations have formally recognised World Seagrass Day on the 1st March, and March is Seagrass Awareness Month.
 But first of all, a question:

 What are seagrasses?